 Hazardous Waste Sites.
-As of 2010, the state Agency of Natural Resources had identified 77 hazardous waste sites within the city, the majority of which had been remediated or required no further action.
+As of 2019, the state Agency of Natural Resources had identified 90 hazardous waste sites within the city, the majority of which had been remediated or required no further action.
 Many of these are locations, such as gas stations, where small spills occur from time-to-time; several such incidents are reported within the city each year and with appropriate response most pose little threat to environmental quality or human health.

-The state has identified five high-priority sites within the city that have more serious contamination issues.
-These include the Barre Coal Tar site on Williams Lane, the former Howe Cleaners site on Depot Square, the Bonacorsi and Sons site on Prospect Street, and two private residences that experienced major fuel oil spills.
+The state has identified four high-priority sites within the city that have more serious contamination issues.
+These include the Barre Coal Tar site on Williams Lane, the former Howe Cleaners site on Depot Square, the Enterprise Aly Redevelopment Area, and one private residence that experienced a major fuel oil spill.
+The Bonacorsi and Sons site on Prospect Street has been dropped to a medium priority site.
 Remediation at these sites is in various stages of planning and implementation.

-☐ Williams Lane.
+- Williams Lane.
 A 0.87-acre parcel at the end of Williams Lane next to the Stevens Branch currently is listed as a brownfield site due to coal tar remaining in the soil.
 The state currently operates wells to monitor the movement of the coal tar from the site.
 The area cannot be disturbed to any degree, although indications are that the coal tar movement is limited.
 "Capping off" the site with an impervious surface would further reduce the potential for the coal tar to migrate off the site and potential into the adjoining river.
 Currently, there is no funding to remove the hazardous materials.
-This site must continue to be monitored until such time that it can be remediated or capped off and be redeveloped.

-- □ Depot Square.
+This site must continue to be monitored until such time that it can be remediated or capped off and be redeveloped. - Enterprise Aly Redevelopment Area.
+This is a 0.05-acre parcel, part of the new parking lot redevelopment, that also includes 9 Depot Square.
+A Corrective Action Plan was implemented.
+Significant soil excavation occurred in combination with redevelopment activities.
+We are currently implementing insitu chemical oxidation, and soil vapor extraction is in place to manage migration of vapors from site plume to adjacent properties.
+The 9 Depot Square/Former Howe Cleaners site has been combined with this site, since they were essentially the same. - Depot Square.
 The property at 9 Depot Square is listed as a brownfield because it is contaminated with dry cleaning chemicals.
 It was once considered a Superfund site and there were legal battles over cleanup costs.
 The building on the property was destroyed by fire in 2008.
-Currently, the city is in the process og acquiring the property and final remediation is planned as part of the improvements to Merchants Row. - ☐ Prospect Street.
-The Bonacorsi and Sons site on Prospect Street is another brownfield caused by dry cleaning chemicals.
-The building that once housed Malnati's Dry Cleaners is also gone, but it sat between the post office and the Bonacorsi and Sons building.
-The pollution has crossed under Prospect Street into Merchants Row.
-This brownfield may also be addressed as part of the Merchants Row project.
+The city acquired the property and final remediation is occurring as part of the Enterprise Aly Redevelopment Area above.